And just like her, I do not fit the “farmer stereotype” either:

 2. I am a grandma.

 Yes, you heard me.
 A G-R-A-N-D-M-A. You know, cookie baking, kiss the grandkid’s booboos, game playing, huggy kind of grandma.
-I have six grandchildren, five who are on this earth and one who left us too soon and is in heaven anxiously waiting for the rest of us to join her.
-I love all my grandchildren and I promise they will all know where their food comes from – from farms and it does not magically appear in grocery stores.
+I have six grandchildren and I love them all and promise they will ALL know where their food comes from.
+Food that comes from all sorts of farms and oes not magically appear in grocery stores.

 3. I was not raised on a farm.

 Absolutely NO farming background.
-I lived in a farming community but that doesn’t give you a farming background.
+Yes, I was born and lived in a farming community but that doesn’t automatically qualifiy you as having a farming background.
 When I met my husband to be, I didn’t even know what a plow was and what it was used for.
 I can honestly say when I was young I had no desire to live on a farm, let alone be a farmer.

 4. I did not always want to be a farmer.